 - Seed: Set a fixed seed to reproduce an image with slight prompt variations

-💡 Pro move: Generate 4 images at once with different seeds, then pick the strongest result to refine further.
+💡 Pro move: Generate a batch with sequential mode set to auto, then pick the strongest result to refine further.
 This saves far more time than tweaking a single image over and over.

 LoRA (Low-Rank Adaptation) models are small add-ons that attach to a base model and push the output in a specific direction without replacing the full model.
 They are the primary tool for fine-tuning NSFW generation beyond what prompting alone can achieve.